Great turnout, positive response at first LeadingWELL event

 To keep the momentum going after the positive response to Wednesday’s event, partner organizations will host a LeadingWELL workshop from 4:30 to 6 p.m. on June 5.
 Save the date.
 Additional details will be released in the coming weeks.

 About TS Bank: TS Bank’s mission is to Ignite Prosperity® in the communities it serves.
-Leading the resurgence of community banking, TS Bank reinvests 10 percent of their net income locally; hosting educational events and partnering with local organizations and non-profits.
+Leading the resurgence of community banking, TS Bank reinvests 10% of their net income locally; hosting educational events and partners with local organizations and non-profits.
 Treynor State Bank was chartered in 1923 and branded to TS Bank in 2005.
-TS Bank has $381 million in assets, along with the largest Iowa state-chartered C-Corp trust department west of Des Moines at nearly $227 million in assets.
-Branch locations include Treynor, Macedonia, Atlantic, Corning and Council Bluffs, Iowa.
+TS Bank has $365 million in assets, along with the largest Iowa state-chartered C-Corp trust department west of Des Moines at nearly $218 million in assets named TS Prosperity Group.
+Locations include Treynor, Macedonia, Atlantic, Corning and Council Bluffs, Iowa.
 For more information visit tsbank.com.